Vixxel/Halfmoon-Contract/README.md

 Vevvywick: You and spirit were honestly the few best of the Tyrs I've seen, (especially due to grimm's heavy restriction on it :yawn) yet all in all, I enjoyed having your presence there, in my eyes, you were a better friend than spirit would ever be.
 Good-luck <3

+XxDiamondWarriorxX: It's been ages since we've seen you here, I'm glad you were a former member, I should've left this group ages ago with you.
+This group is a curse honestly, but you and the very few people I've met here made this community amazing.

 --
 End